cu2/KT/docs/ux_plan.md

         - new users
             - friends, family, colleagues
             - relevant FB groups
+- Second version of personas and use cases
+    - personas
+    - use cases
 - Survey
     - only questions that yield answers I can learn from
     - only questions that yield answers that help building a better KT
-    - predefined choices where possible? "on a scale of 1-7 how much do you agree with the following?"
+    - predefined choices where possible: Likert scale
     - for KT users
         - who to ask?
             - everyone?